 Hillary Angelo, PhD Candidate in Sociology, New York University

-I am an urban sociologist who studies interactions between social understandings of nature and processes of urbanization, and an Assistant Professor of Sociology at the University of California, Santa Cruz.
+I am an urban sociologist and Assistant Professor of Sociology at the University of California, Santa Cruz.

-My research engages with urban and environmental sociology, geography, and sociology of knowledge, and draws on visual, historical, and ethnographic methods.
+My research explores the relationship between ideas about nature and urbanization from historical, theoretical, and ethnographic perspectives.
 I am interested in how ideas about nature are formed, the social conflicts they produce, and how they are deployed to influence the built environment.

 My earlier work on the politics of killing birds in New York City examined the social conflicts that erupt when different understandings of "nature" collide in diverse urban environments.
 My dissertation examined this relationship at a greater spatial and temporal scale by tracing a century of urban greening in Germany’s Ruhr region.
-I am currently preparing a book manuscript based on the research in Germany, and am also at work on two new projects: one on infrastructure and sociology, and the other on issues of democracy and equity in "green" urban planning and sustainability initiatives.
+I am currently completing a book manuscript based on the research in Germany, and am also at work on two new projects: one on infrastructure and sociology, and the other on the rise and politics of urban sustainability planning.

 I received my PhD in Sociology from New York University and hold a BA from Vassar College.
 Before returning to graduate school, I worked for five years with the New York City Department of Parks & Recreation, primarily on issues of participatory design, immigration, and public space use.